 Her brother Bill Williams, and her sister, Kay Williams Guess

-His seven Brothers and sisters...Ella Ruth, George Jr., Winnell, Jemimah, Cullie, Elizabeth, and Charles.
+His seven Brothers and sisters...Ella Ruth Williams Garner, George Jr., Winnell Williams Pittenger, Jemimah Williams Baughman, Cullie Williams Garner, Elizabeth Williams Hastings, and Charles Henry Williams.
 Affectionatley known as, "The Eight."

 3 sons, 5 daughters. (above)